ghent360/PrntrBoardV2/README.md

 Software
 ------

 Marlin v2 is working on the board.
 I have a port of Smoothieware V1.
-Klipper and RepRepFirmware ports are in early stages and nut yet functional.
+Klipper and RepRepFirmware ports are in early stages and not yet functional.

 Visit [my blog](https://blog.pcbxprt.com/) for status updates on the development of the board.